-- the Christian values of kindness, service, truthfulness, forgiveness, courage and perseverance; - the life, teachings and miracles of Jesus; - stories, characters and themes from elsewhere in the Bible; - the main festivals in the cycle of the Church's year; - moral stories, festivals and celebrations from other faiths; - the school's key code; - British values (the rule of law, democracy, individual liberty and mutual respect and tolerance).
+- the Christian values of kindness, service, truthfulness, forgiveness, courage and perseverance; - the life, teachings and miracles of Jesus; - stories, characters and themes from elsewhere in the Bible; - the main festivals in the cycle of the Church's year; - moral stories, festivals and celebrations from other faiths; - the school's key code;

+• British values (the rule of law, democracy, individual liberty and mutual respect and tolerance).

 In addition to daily acts of collective worship, throughout the school year pupils attend services in church.
-Each term ends with a Communion Service for children in Key Stage 2.

-We aim to involve a variety of people to lead a the local community to share in our Worship.
-Collective Worship will be monitored by the sc foundation governors. nool's Collective Worship subject leader, SLI and the Alder Grove CE Primary School Pa age 5 of 6 Summer 2020
+We aim to involve a variety of people to lead acts of Worship and to invite parents and members of the local community to share in our Worship.

+Collective Worship will be monitored by the school's Collective Worship subject leader, SLT and the foundation governors.

+Appendix 1 - Elements of Collective Worship